James-E-A/pypqc/README.rst

-6. If you made any serious changes to the codebase, run ``python scripts/make.py`` to regenerate the files under ``projects/*bindings*/{cffi_modules,src/pqc/_lib}`` to reflect your changes, before running the build command.
+6. If you made any serious changes to the codebase, run ``python scripts/make.py`` to regenerate the files under ``projects/*bindings*/{cffi_modules,src/pqc/_lib}`` to reflect your changes, before going back to step 3.

 .. _`McEliece Signatures`: https://web.archive.org/web/20190501070335/https://link.springer.com/content/pdf/10.1007/3-540-45682-1_10.pdf#%5B%7B%22num%22%3A43%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22Fit%22%7D%5D